tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/lbaas-v2-vnc.rst

 in OpenStack, *amphora VM* updates the running HAPROXY configuration.
 The *amphora VM* is deleted on deleting the load balancer.

-Contrail Networking provides connectivity to *amphora VM* interfaces.
+Tungsten Fabric provides connectivity to *amphora VM* interfaces.
 *Amphora VM* has two interfaces; one for management and the other for data.
 The management interface is used by the Octavia services for the management communication.
 Since, Octavia services are running in the